robb/NES.swift/README.md

 # NES

-A NES emulator written in Swift.
+An NES emulator written in Swift.

 ### TODOs: